 Essential Baja Camping Tips

 Camping in Mexico is easy once you get the hang of things.
-Here are some essentials things to know before you go camping in Baja.
+Here are some essential things to know before you go camping in Baja.

 Maps and Apps for Baja Camping

-The cell service in Baja, Mexico is spotty or non-existent outside of cities, so download Google maps offline and carry a physical Baja map when driving down the Baja Peninsula.
+The cell service in Baja, Mexico, is spotty or nonexistent outside of cities.
+Be sure to download Google Maps offline and carry a physical Baja map when driving down the Baja Peninsula.

 The Baja California Road and Recreation Atlas is the most comprehensive and up-to-date road map of the Baja Peninsula.
 The 72-page Baja road atlas (11″ x 15.5″) provides detailed maps and recreation guides for both states on the peninsula, Baja California and Baja California Sur.